apache/spark-website/contributing.md

         1. **Affects Version**.
 For Bugs, assign at least one version that is known to exhibit the problem or need the change
         1. **Label**.
 Not widely used, except for the following:
+             - `correctness`: a correctness issue
-             - `correctness`: a data loss or correctness issue
+             - `data-loss`: a data loss issue
-             - `release-notes`: the change's effects need mention in release notes
+             - `release-notes`: the change's effects need mention in release notes.
+The JIRA or pull request should include detail suitable for inclusion in release notes.
+This should include a short summary of what behavior is impacted, and detail on what behavior changed.
              - `starter`: small, simple change suitable for new contributors
     1. Do not set the following fields:
         1. **Fix Version**.
 This is assigned by committers only when resolved.